young, 5 mm

 of aeolid nudibranch, is not.

-Big Island, Maui, Kahoolawe, Lanai, Oahu, Kauai and Midway.
+Big Island, Maui, Kahoolawe, Lanai, Oahu, Kauai, Niihau, French Frigate Shoals and Midway (also Johnston Atoll?).

 listed as Hexabranchus